gnosis/dappcon-website/src/pages/index-page.md

   Be part of an environment where blockchain comes to life, from ticket sales to program curation.
 dappsTextLC: >-
-  [Apply](https://gnosis1.typeform.com/to/ZLw5in) to have your Dapp featured at DappCon
+  [Submit](https://gnosis1.typeform.com/to/ZLw5in) your application to have your Dapp featured at DappCon
 dappsTextRC: >-
   Apply with your dapp’s use case, and get it directly in the hands of 700+ participants!